timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

       Completely skip feed during fetch or parse.
 Similar to catchup, but doesn't fetch the feed at all and doesn't touch the cache.

+  x509_verify
+      Set to "False" to disable HTTPS verification on fetch.
+USE WITH CAUTION!
+This was implemented only to skip verification on sites which enforce HTTPS but implement it poorly.

 Here is a more complete example configuration with all the settings
 used: